 Long-term disability insurance, provided by an employer, may be inadequate to meet a disabled employee's needs.
 This is the second reason employees might want to consider purchasing supplemental long-term disability insurance.

 Additionally, payments to the employee from their employer's long-term disability insurance are taxable income whereas payments from an employee purchased plan are usually not.

 Long-Term Disability Insurance Plan Coverage

 Long-term disability insurance (LTD) begins to assist the employee when short-term disability insurance (STD) benefits end.
-Once the employee's short-term disability insurance benefits expire (generally after three to six months), the long-term disability insurance pays an employee a percentage of their salary, typically 50-70%.
+Once the employee's short-term disability insurance benefits expire (generally after three to six months), the long-term disability insurance pays an employee a percentage of their salary, typically 50-70 percent.

 Long-term disability payments to the employee, in some policies, have a defined period of time, for example, two-ten years.
-Others pay an employee until he or she is 65 years old, this is the preferred policy.
+Others pay an employee until he or she is 65 years old; this is the preferred long-term disability policy.

 Each long-term disability insurance policy has different conditions for payout, diseases or pre-existing conditions that may be excluded, and various other conditions that make the policy more or less useful to an employee.

 Some policies, for example, will pay disability benefits if the employee is unable to work in his or her current profession; others expect that the employee will take any job that the employee is capable of doing—that's a big difference and consequential.

 Long-term disability insurance is an important component of a comprehensive employee benefits package.
 In fact, according to experts, long-term disability insurance coverage is as important to an employee as life insurance.